-3.10 Procedure for Outstanding Rates Debtors
+3.9 Procedure for Outstanding Rates Debtors

-POLICY The following guidelines are to be followed for

-outstanding rates debtors:
+The following guidelines are to be followed for outstanding rates debtors:

-Final rates notices sent to all outstanding rates debtors except those on instalment plans after completion of discount period.

-Final demand letter to be sent to last known address of rate debtor manner.
+- Final rates notices sent to all outstanding rates debtors except those on instalment plans after completion of discount period. - Final demand letter to be sent to last known address of rate debtor.

-OBJECTIVETo ensure that outstanding rates are collected in a timely expires.
+To ensure that outstanding rates are collected in a timely manner.

+Rates to be paid in 35-day discount period.

+Final Rates Notice sent after 35-day discount period expires.
 Rate's debtor given 21 days to pay.

-GUIDELINES Rates to be paid in 35-day discount period.

-Final Rates Notice sent after 35-day discount period